Malii61/ChaosInTheKitchen/README.md

 Here are some features of the game:
 * Chop vegetables and cook meat
-* Play easily with Handy control system
+* Play easily with handy control system
 * Grab a plate and start filling it to order

 ### Images From Game